Frequently

 We will always try to be as flexible as we can on whatever matter, but hopefully you will see that we can't make special pro-rating arrangements with any family.

-Do the children go out in all types of weather?
+Do the children go out in all types of

 Children are expected to have sunscreen permission forms and to use sunscreen throughout the year.
 Since we go outside in all types of weather, each child needs weather appropriate clothing including suitable hats, jackets, gloves and boots.
 If the weather is too hot or too cold the children will participate in large motor activities within the center.

-How to track my child's whereabouts throughout the day?
+How to track my child's whereabouts

-Teachers will notify the Center Office when children leave on trail walks or stroller rides.
-Teachers are required to travel with a cell phone.
-Parents must sign in and out each child each day in the classroom.
+phone.
+Parents must sign in and out each child each day in the

 What is your policy on discipline?